 Two types of generator construction are used in this series of plants.
 The 3600 rpm plants have a 2 pole generator.
-All other plants have a 4 pole generator and differ according to the model worn to 5/8" or less in length.
-The cylindrical type or nearly square $(1/4 \times 3/8)$ type collector ring brush which is spring loaded may be used until worn to 5/16" in length.
+All other plants have a 4 pole generator and differ according to the model

+BRUSH REPLACEMENT. - Install new commutator brushes and other rectangular brushes when the old ones are worn to 5/8" or less in length.
+The cylindrical type or nearly square $(1/4 \times 3/8)$ type collector ring brush with spring attached may be used until worn to 5/16" in length.
 It is not necessary to remove the brush rig to install new brushes.
 Remove the end cover to expose the brush rig.
 Brushes and leads are then easily accessible.
 New brushes are shaped to fit and seldom need sanding to seat properly.
 Always use the correct brush as listed in the parts list, never substituting a brush which may appear to be the same, but may have different electrical characteristics.
 Be sure to retighten the brush lead terminal nuts tightly.
 If some brush sparking occurs after replacing brushes, run the plant at a light load until the brushes wear to a good seat.